Righter wants you to listen to the lyrics.

-In January 2016, Righter recorded at Tracehorse Studio in Nashville.
-Together with producer Collin Pastore and guitarist Jacob Blizard (of Lucy Dacus "No Burden" and "Historian"), the group recorded a six-track EP slated for release in fall 2018.
-The album dexterously addresses issues of addiction, anxiety, and abuse with insight and compassion.
-Goad retreats inward to articulate her own needs, and then comes back to her world with soulful anthems against placating and people-pleasing.
+Currently, Righter is working to release a six-track EP entitled Bad Art.
+Recorded in a weekend in Nashville with friends Collin Pastore and Jacob Blizard (of Lucy Dacus "Historian", Deau Eyes "Let It Leave"), the album tackles issues of addiction, anxiety, and abuse with insight and compassion.
+Goad retreats inward to articulate her own needs and then comes back to her world with stirring anthems against placating and people-pleasing.

-Righter has played throughout the mid-Atlantic and west coast, opening for national touring acts such as The Trillions, Lina Tullgren, and Skinny Lister.
+Righter has toured throughout the mid-Atlantic and west coast, opening for national acts such as Minor Poet, Lina Tullgren, and Squirrel Flower.
 Sign up for Righter's mailing list to receive updates on the album release and upcoming tours below.